Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

-Starting from a family $\mbf A=(A_j)_{j\in J}$ of random matrices of size $N\times N$, the smallest algebra closed by the adjointness and by the action of the $K$-graph operations is the space of traffics generated by $\mbf A_N$.
-The \emph{distribution of traffics} of $\mbf A_N$ is the data of the noncommutative distribution of the matrices which are in the space of traffics generated by $\mbf A_N$.
+Starting from a family $\mbf A=(A_j)_{j\in J}$ of random matrices of size $N\times N$, the smallest algebra close by adjunction and by the action of the $K$-graph operations is the \emph{traffic space} generated by $\mbf A_N$.
+The \emph{traffic distribution} of $\mbf A_N$ is the data of the non-commutative distribution of the matrices which are in the traffic space generated by $\mbf A_N$.
 More concretely, it is the collection of the quantities

-for all $K$-graph operations $g\in\mathcal{G}$, indices $j_1,\ldots, j_K\in J$ and labels $\epsilon_1,\cdots, \epsilon_K\in \{1,\ast\}$.
-Those quantities appear quite canonically in investigations of random matrices and have been first considered in \cite{Mingo2012}.
-The following theorem shows that the unitarily invariance is sufficient to deduce the convergence in distribution of traffics from the convergence in $*$-distribution.